-Handheld sewing machines are used for extra small repairs such as mending your torn pockets, stitching coat buttons or shortening slacks.
+Handheld sewing machines like this CAMTOA Handheld Sewing Machine from Amazon are used for extra small repairs such as mending your torn pockets, stitching coat buttons or shortening slacks.
 Apart from giving your hand a good workout, these machines are very lightweight.

 Flat-based machine, on the other hand, can handle larger sewing projects such as mending purses or fixing garment hems.
 You can throw then into your bag when you’re on the road.

 Fact #3: They come in beautiful bright colors